-In 2017, Takuma Sato won the Indianapolis 500.
-That made him the first Japanese driver to ever win an IndyCar race.
+Last year, Will Power won the Indianapolis 500.
+In 2017 Takuma Sato was the first Japanese driver to ever win an IndyCar race.
 In 2016, the rookie driver Alexander Rossi won the Indy for the first time in 15 years.
 As you can see, the last several years have been exciting at the Brickyard.
-In Danica Patrick’s farewell race, what sort of result will we get this year for this historic race?
 Will any driver ever be able to match the speed that the Dutch racer Arie Luyendyk set in 1996?
 During that race, he set a course record of 237.5 MPH.
 Let’s take a look at coverage for the Indy 500.

 ABC will be broadcasting the Indy 500 this year with Allen Bestwick doing the lap by lap announcing again this year.
 You can tune in on your television or thru the Watch ABC or WatchESPN site.
 Those traveling or living outside the United States will need to connect to a VPN server in the US (to avoid IP geo-blocks) and enter a login from a US cable or satellite provider.

-The Indianapolis 500 will be on ABC starting at 12:15 PM EST on Sunday, May 27th.
+The Indianapolis 500 will be on ABC starting at 12:15 PM EST on Sunday, May 25th.
 You can also expect race updates on ESPN throughout the day.
 You can access ESPN through Sling TV.
 It is an online streaming service with a number of popular channels including ESPN, TBS, and HGTV.
 These channels are otherwise only available through cable and satellite providers.
-If you haven’t tried it yet then you can sign up for a 7-day free trial.